| Contribution to headline earnings | 30 June 2025 R million |

 |

-TotalEnergies has a December year-end and its results for the 12 months to 30 June 2024 were included in Remgro’s results for the year under review.
-TotalEnergies’ contribution to Remgro’s headline earnings for the year under review amounted to R553 million (2023: R54 million).
+TotalEnergies has a December year-end, and its results for the 12 months ending 30 June 2025 were incorporated into Remgro’s Annual Financial Statements.
+TotalEnergies’ contribution to Remgro’s headline earnings for the year under review amounted to R194 million (2024: R553 million).

 Wispeco Holdings Proprietary Limited